aidinkhosrowshahi/apigw-accesslogs/README.md

 ## How to open the dashboard

 1. Navigate to the Amazon QuickSight console.
-2. Select Dashboad and open the deployed QuickSight dashboard.
+2. Select Dashboard and open the deployed QuickSight dashboard.

 ![dashboard overview](./assets/kaidin-dashboard-navigation.jpg)

 ## Cleaning Up

-The sam delete command deletes an AWS SAM application by deleting the AWS CloudFormation stack, the artifacts that were packaged and deployed to Amazon S3 and Amazon ECR, and the AWS SAM template file.
+The SAM delete command deletes an AWS SAM application by deleting the AWS CloudFormation stack, the artifacts that were packaged and deployed to Amazon S3 and Amazon ECR, and the AWS SAM template file.

 Note - API Gateway access logs will be retained in the S3 bucket for future reference.
 You may need to manually delete the bucket if necessary.